Skip to content

 Circumference formula?

-Put simply, feed the figures into the Circumference calculadora widget and it'll show the working.
+Put simply, feed the figures into the Circumference Calculator widget and it'll show the working.
 Work out the circumference of a circle using 2πr.
 Multiply the radius by 2π.
 A circle of radius 3 cm has circumference ≈ 18.85 cm.

 Circle perimeter?

-Short answer: the underlying formula is **C = 2 × π × r**.
+The direct take: the underlying formula is **C = 2 × π × r**.
 Multiply the radius by 2π.
 A circle of radius 3 cm has circumference ≈ 18.85 cm.

-What is circumference?
+What is circumference calculator?

-How to calculate circumference?
+How to calculate circumference calculator?

-Practically speaking, every figure is cross-checked against BBC Bitesize and the wider data.
+Without the jargon, every figure is cross-checked against BBC Bitesize and the wider data.
 If you notice a stale rate, email the editorial desk and we'll patch it in under 24 hours.

-Here's the plain-English summary: yes, everything runs in your browser.
+Tldr: yes, everything runs in your browser.
 No inputs are sent to our servers or any third party, nothing is logged and nothing persists after you close the tab.

-Circumference worked example?
+Circumference calculator example?

-Put simply, the short method: write the inputs in the units shown, run the calculation, then sense-check the answer against an order-of-magnitude estimate in your head.
+Cutting to it, the short method: write the inputs in the units shown, run the calculation, then sense-check the answer against an order-of-magnitude estimate in your head.

 Short answer: if the result surprises you, run it a second time with slightly different inputs — small swings often reveal a unit or rounding issue in the original figures.